Get My Top 25 Viral Recipes!

 Make It Your Own: Recipe Variations

-• Mix in More Vegetables: Feel free to toss in sliced jalapeños, carrots, radishes, cauliflower, green beans or even beets.
-They soak up the brine beautifully and add a pop of color to the jar.
+• Mix in more vegetables: Radishes, thin carrot rounds, or cauliflower florets all soak up the brine beautifully and add color to the jar.

 Step-by-step process for making cucumber salad.
 Step 1 shows a wooden cutting board with thinly sliced cucumbers and onions, next to a knife and whole cucumbers.
 Step 2 shows a glass bowl with a vinegar-based dressing being whisked together with black pepper.